高级检索+

 基于多时相Sentinel-1/2的黄河三角洲地区耕地不同地表覆盖土壤盐分反演

-Estimating soil salinity in cultivated land with different crop coverages in the Yellow River Delta based on multi-temporal Sentinel-1/2 Data
+Estimating soil salinity in cultivated land with different crop coverages in the Yellow River Delta using multi-temporal Sentinel-1/2 data

 /